A window to the Spanish essence

-The unrivalled art collection of Prado Museum and Thyssen-Bornemisza collection.
+The plateresque jewels spread all across Castile, or the unique art collection of Prado Museum and Thyssen-Bornemisza collection.

 The architectural magnificence throughout the whole region, including the cathedrals of Burgos and León.
 Much fine sculpture as well.

 Walled villages, grand monasteries, windmills, hilltop castles and a backdrop of vast, undulating landscape.

 The vast and magnificent 16th-century Palace of El Escorial.

 To visit the exciting and diverse capital of Spain, the historical Madrid, is to discover a majestic and cosmopolitan city, a Metropolis in perfect harmony between classicism and modernity.

 Madrid reveals a world of possibilities to the visitor with its immense cultural and artistic heritage, with the lively atmosphere of its streets, its unique nightlife, its rich cultural agenda, the charming Buen Retiro Park, and the best restaurants to enjoy Spanish gastronomy.
 An upbeat and vibrant capital whose historic core is still intact.